OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Suboptimal Solution to The General Case: With Rate Constraints

 where ${{\rm{I}}_q}=\left\{0,1\right\}$ is a constant dependent on the minimal QoS requirement, i.e., ${{\rm{I}}_q}=1$ if ${C_{\min,q}}>0$, otherwise ${{\rm{I}}_q}=0$.

-To address the binary integer constraint \eqref{eqP1c} in \ref{eqP1r}, we introduce the following joint continuous equivalent constraints to replace it:
+To address the binary integer constraint \eqref{eqP1c} in problem \ref{eqP1r}, we introduce the following joint continuous equivalent constraints to replace it:

-With the above constraints \eqref{eqAapproximate1} and \eqref{eqAapproximate2}, the binary variables $a_{rqi}^{\rm{N}}$ have been converted into continuous optimization variables.
+With constraints \eqref{eqAapproximate1} and \eqref{eqAapproximate2}, the binary variables $a_{rqi}^{\rm{N}}$ can be converted into continuous optimization variables.
 Although there are only continuous constraints and no direct integer constraints \eqref{eqP1c}, the joint constraints (54) and (55) effectively restrict the solution to integer values.
 Thus, this step is an equivalent substitution.

 However, constraint \eqref{eqAapproximate2} is non-convex, which still makes \ref{eqP1r} hard to solve.
 Therefore, we introduce a penalty factor $\eta$ to relax \eqref{eqAapproximate2} in the objective function.
 By further combining it with the above additional constraints and variables, we can reformulate problem \ref{eqP1r} into the following form: